madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 At the end of each session, I wrapped up with summary and opinion questions, giving participants space to share any final thoughts.
 This structure helped me validate key design decisions while also deepening my understanding of what patients truly needed from their lab results experience.

 Throughout the process, I pulled in engineers and operations teammates to observe or take notes – building shared empathy and making sure the whole team saw the real-world impact of our design choices.

-This approach helped us validate critical UX decisions and deepen our understanding of what patients truly needed from their lab results experience.

 {% include figure.html src="research-goals.png"
 caption="User-oriented goals gave the team a concrete list of questions and tasks to evaluate in each research session."